cyberrumor/ammo/README.md

 ## Dependencies

-- Games installed through Steam
+- Supports Steam from your official repository
-- Steam is either distro version or from Flatpak com.valvesoftware.Steam
+- Supports com.valvesoftware.Steam from Flatpak
-- Python3
+- Python 3.10 or later
 - p7z (or something else that puts 7z in your PATH).

 ## Installation Instructions